In this article

 This guide has been developed to assist you and your organization with best practices for the various proctoring settings for your HackerRank assessments.

 - Enable the copy/paste option to track and see the content copy-pasted from external sources.
+The Copy-Paste Frequency column in the excel report helps you to track the number of times a Candidate tries to copy paste a piece of code.

 - Enable tab proctoring to track if the candidate has gone out of the tab and looked up some resources online.